 Long Haired cats have special litter box needs.
 Litter can adhere to the long haired cat's coat.
-Dr. Elsey's Long Haired litter will not adhere to a cat's long fur and it will not color the coat.
-Long Haired litter absorbs urine and odor on contact.
-Long Haired litter is an amorphous silica gel infused with hydrolyzed herbs and the litter has the right particle size that long haired cats prefer.
+Dr. Elsey's Crystal litter will not adhere to a cat's long fur and it will not color the coat.
+Silica gel litter absorbs urine and odor on contact.
+Crystal litter is an amorphous silica gel infused with hydrolyzed herbal attractant and the litter has the right particle size that long haired cats prefer.